mrpythonita/Stroop-Effect/README.md

 <li>What is an appropriate set of hypotheses for this task?
 Specify the null and alternative hypotheses based on what you think the researchers might be interested in.
 Justify your choices.</li>

 <li>Report some descriptive statistics regarding this dataset.
-Include at least one measure of central tendency and at least one measure of variability.<li>
+Include at least one measure of central tendency and at least one measure of variability.</li>

 <li>Provide one or two visualizations that show the distribution of the sample data.
 Write one or two sentences noting what you observe about the plot or plots.</li>